MathematicalPotato/Voron_Mods/V0_Belted_Z/README.md

 For the upper idler there are two models, one that can use F695 bearings and one for F623 bearings.
 I highly recommend using F623 bearings as the belt alignment will be a little bit better and if you're building a V0 you probably have two extras.

 For bolt/nut/heatset counts they should all be in place in the CAD, each configuration has slight differences.

+## Updates

+# 2023-04-24

+It was brought to my attention by mapaba#0044 on the Discord that there were some clearance issues with the rear skirt and power inlet on the V0.2 which could be fixed by mirroring the assembly to shift the z drive further from the power inlet.
+All components have been switched to a mirrored assembly for better compatibility with V0.2 parts while maintaining compatibility with the other configurations as well.

+This mod is compatible with V0.0, V0.1, and V0.2 in either Kirigami or Stock Bed configurations as of 2023-04-24.

+## Pictures

 ### Kirigami Bed